 Description of Evaluation Activity Context Learning Objective(s) Evaluation criteria Due Date (approximate date assignment due or exam given) Weighting (%) calculation of operating parameters; precautions to be taken when starting a hydraulic or pneumatic equipment or system; verification of the characteristics of the components studied.
 Duration of 3 periods.
-Individual In two parts: the first, on a test bench timed 30 minutes. the second, written exam: the answers to the examination questions could be: development; multiple choices; combination of the two ways cited. #14 to #16 of the first 4 weeks 4 Week 5 15% explanation of the function and roles of the hydraulic components; classification and characteristics of hydraulic or pneumatic components; Parameters determining the choice of a hydraulic or pneumatic component.
-Duration of 3 periods.
-Individual.
-Written examination: the answers to the examination questions could be: development; multiple choices; combination of the two ways cited.
-Note: the questions asked concern the manipulation, calculation, troubleshooting of the laboratories seen in class. #17 to #19 for Weeks 6 to 9 5 Week 10 15% complete hydraulic systems means used for the protection and routine maintenance of a hydraulic or pneumatic system; troubleshooting and solutions; Precautions to be taken when working on a hydraulic system A written examination: the answers to the examination questions could be: development; multiple choices; combination of the two ways cited. #20 to #30 for Weeks 11 to 14 6 Week 15 20%
+Individual In two parts: the first, on a test bench timed 30 minutes. the second, written exam: the answers to the examination questions could be: development; multiple choices; combination of the two ways cited. #14 to #16 of the first 4 weeks 4 Week 5 15% explanation of the function and roles of the hydraulic components; classification and characteristics of hydraulic or pneumatic components; Parameters determining the choice of a hydraulic or pneumatic component. ■ Duration of 3 periods. ■ Individual.
+Written examination: the answers to the examination questions could be: #17 to #19 for Weeks 6 to 9 6 Week 10 15% complete hydraulic systems means used for the protection and routine maintenance of a hydraulic or pneumatic system; troubleshooting and solutions; Precautions to be taken when working on a hydraulic system A written examination: the answers to the examination questions could be: development; multiple choices; combination of the two ways cited. #20 to #30 for Weeks 11 to 14 6 Week 15 20%

-• compliance with health and safety standards (protective equipment, use of tools), overall approach (calculation development), accurate answers to one decimal point, complete and functional design, precise and functional assembly, Precise measurement of the various parameters, accurate determination of the expected and actual performance of the systems.
+4: compliance with health and safety standards (protective equipment, use of tools), overall approach (calculation development), accurate answers to one decimal point, complete and functional design, precise and functional assembly, Precise measurement of the various parameters, accurate determination of the expected and actual performance of the systems.
 Pressure and flow variations: calculations of pressure, surface, stroke, volume, power and work (for hydraulic cylinders), assembly (within 30 minutes) of a functional circuit with distributor and flow control.

-5 : Precision of the technical terms used.
+5: Precision of the technical terms used.
 Different parts in section: physical identification of components, explanation of its function, description of its operating mechanism.

-• Adherence to procedures, thorough and rigorous analysis of system history and all parameters, accurate interpretation of schemes and expected system performance, appropriate choice and logical resolution of the failure, accurate diagnosis of problems Precision of the faults identified (causes, identification of the circuit involved, steps of the repair), accuracy and clarity of the recommendations (steps to bypass the failure in flight), accuracy of the technical terms used Identification of the AS350 and F20 circuits Breakdowns and circuit analysis, general questions about the components of a circuit.
+6 : Adherence to procedures, thorough and rigorous analysis of system history and all parameters, accurate interpretation of schemes and expected system performance, appropriate choice and logical resolution of the failure, accurate diagnosis of problems Precision of the faults identified (causes, identification of the circuit involved, steps of the repair), accuracy and clarity of the recommendations (steps to bypass the failure in flight), accuracy of the technical terms used Identification of the AS350 and F20 circuits Breakdowns and circuit analysis, general questions about the components of a circuit.